mrorii/github_lda/README.md

-# GitHub LDA - Collaborative Topic Modeling for Recommending Github Repos
+# Collaborative Topic Modeling for Recommending Github Repos

 ## What is GitHub LDA?